SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/GuidedTour.md

 default:
     print("Everything tastes good in soup.")
 }
-// 打印“Is it a spicy red pepper?”
+// 打印“Is it a spicy red pepper?”。
 ```

 <!--